0xfutbol/id/onchain/README.md

 # msid onchain

-This repository contains the MetaSoccerID smart contract, which is used for registering and managing usernames on the MetaSoccer platform.
+This repository contains the OxFutbolID smart contract, which is used for registering and managing usernames on the 0xFútbol ID platform.

 ## Deployment Information

-The MetaSoccerID contract has been deployed on the Skale Nebula network at the following address:
+The OxFutbolID contract has been deployed on the Skale Nebula network at the following address:

 `0x34C1c1d83FDf111ECf0Fa0A74B2B934D4153663e`